-Students are expected to read each assigned research report and answer the critiquing questions included in the course outline prior to attending the class.
+The purpose of this activity is to provide students with an opportunity each week to critique selected aspects of a published research study using the critiquing criteria.
+Each week the instructor(s) will select a research report related to Nursing 3900 or Nursing 3940.
+It is anticipated that the research reports students are to critique will be relevant to the scenarios being covered in the learning packages.
+Students are expected to read each assigned research report and answer the critiquing questions included in the course outline prior to attending class.
 For example, prior to the class on the planning phase of the research process, students will be expected to critique the research problem /questions, literature review, theoretical framework and hypothesis in the assigned article.

 Students are encouraged to work in pairs or small groups to complete their critique (answer the criteria questions) of the aspects of the assigned study for discussion in the weekly class.
 During class, students will be asked to present their evaluation of the selected aspects of the research report.
+Opportunities for discussion, debate and consensus will be provided in both this course and the nursing tutorial.
 Critical thinking should be emphasized throughout the process.